sugeenk/foundation-course/README.md

-# :book: Xebia's Software Development Done Right Handbook
+# :book: Xebia's Foundation Course

 This handbook outlines resources that every Xebian has to go through within a week of their joining.